 After an unexpected seizure in April 2008, my dad was diagnosed with aggressive grade IV brain cancer.
-I was only a freshman in high school and initially didn’t understand the weight of such a diagnosis, but by witnessing his journey of living with a brain tumor I became increasingly aware of the enormous burden of fear, anxiety, pain, and helplessness felt by cancer patients and their loved ones.
+I was only a freshman in high school and initially didn’t understand the weight of such a diagnosis, but by witnessing his journey of living with a brain tumor I became increasingly aware of the enormous burden of fear, anxiety, pain, and helplessness felt by people with cancer and their loved ones.

 My dad was one of the most positive people I have ever known.
 Even through his own battle with cancer, when he had so much to complain about, he smiled instead.
 He was happy to be alive, and he had a passion and enthusiasm for living that shone even in dark times.

 Dad fought as hard he could, but on September 25, 2009, just eighteen months after being diagnosed, we lost him.
 Brain cancer did take my dad’s life, but we refuse to say that it "won".
 There is so much hope in the research being done at the Preston Robert Tisch Brain Tumor Center, in the hearts of the patients still battling this disease with everything they have, in the love and compassion that families, friends, doctors, nurses, and staff have for these patients, and there is hope in events like Angels Among Us.

 We are Battlin' for Bob